 I’m interested in how these stories come alive.
 How artists create spaces of belonging and how we might begin to re-imagine our surroundings.
 Some call it speculative fiction, others call it world building but what if it's merely re-examining all that we already have?

 Coka Treviño is the Founder and Curator of The Projecto, an Austin-based organization fostering cultural connections between Latin America and the US.
-She is the Curator and Director of Programming at Big Medium, an Austin-based nonprofit art organization dedicated to advancing artists' careers.
+She is the Curator and Artistic Director at Big Medium, an Austin-based nonprofit art organization dedicated to advancing artists' careers.
 Additionally, she does Arts Programming at Soho House Austin.
 Her curatorial practice focuses on uplifting diverse artistic communities with an innovative and respectful approach to culture and contemporary social issues.
 Her work attempts to intertwine art, music, and social perspectives as often as possible, always with diversity, equity, and inclusion at the forefront of the projects.

 Coka has worked with ArtPrize as a Curator and Outreach Specialist.
 She has co-curated events for the Blanton Museum and exhibitions for the Mexican American Cultural Center, the SXSW Art Program, and the Gallery at Austin’s Central Library.
 Previously, she supported the Exhibition department at the Museum of Contemporary Art in Monterrey, managed and curated exhibitions from the Universidad Autónoma de Nuevo León art collection in Monterrey, and served as a Curatorial Assistant for the Universal Forum of Cultures in Monterrey.
 She co-curated a concert with the Austin Symphony, highlighting women of color composers adding these pieces to the Symphony’s repertoire.
 She co-produced the project Translating Community History, a set of two books and hours of storytelling by Black and Latinx neighborhoods in Austin, which was recognized by the Preservation Merit Awards in 2023.
 Her Spanglish Series was featured by the Mexican American Cultural Center.
 She co-curated and managed Golden Hornet’s MXTX, a gender-balanced album, concert series, and open-source audio sample library to build cultural bridges between the US and Mexico.